NOC-MSM/CoNES/docs/quick_start.rst

 The NEMO SIF contains information about the executables avalailable, so the user can choose to either run NEMO or XIOS within the container.
 In the AMM7 example, several runscripts are copied to the installation directory as part of the setup process.
-To submit one of these runscripts to the queue simply issue the following:
+To submit one of these runscripts to the queue, simply issue the following:

 .. code-block:: bash

     cd $RUN_DIR
     sbatch runscript_1Xg_95N.slurm # Change project code accordingly

-Depending on which MPI option is chosen the runscript will use either ``mpirun`` or ``srun`` to distribute *NEMO*/ *XIOS* containers accordingly.
+Depending on which MPI option is chosen, the runscript will use either ``mpirun`` or ``srun`` to distribute *NEMO*/ *XIOS* containers accordingly.